 It is important to use the proper transmission fluid to ensure optimum transmission performance and life.
-Use only the manufacturer's recommended transmission fluid.
-Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for fluid specifications.
+Use only the manufacturer's specified transmission fluid.
+Refer to "Fluids, Lubricants, and Genuine Parts" in this section for fluid specifications.
 It is important to maintain the transmission fluid at the correct level using the recommended fluid.
 No chemical flushes should be used in any transmission; only the approved lubricant should be used.

-Using a transmission fluid other than the manufacturer's recommended fluid may cause deterioration in transmission shift quality and/or torque converter shudder, and will require more frequent fluid and filter changes.
-Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for fluid specifications.
+Using a transmission fluid other than the manufacturer's recommended fluid may cause deterioration in transmission shift quality and/or torque converter shudder.
+Refer to "Fluids, Lubricants, and Genuine Parts" in this section for fluid specifications.